Water quality scientists safeguard all aspects of water quality through scientific testing and analysis

 - New Scientist Jobs

-- Websites of water companies and regulatory bodies.
+- websites of the water companies and environment bodies and agencies.

 Useful directories for contact details include the ENDS Environmental Consultancy Directory.

-Some water quality scientists are happy to remain in their role, developing their own expertise and authority within a specialist area.
+You may decide you're happy to remain in your role, developing your own expertise and authority within a specialist area.

-The most obvious career move for ambitious staff within water companies is to become water operations managers, with responsibility for managing a range of facilities within the water industry and coordinating and directing all activities relating to water operations.
-However, there is stiff competition for these posts, particularly among graduates recruited onto graduate training schemes.
+There are, however, some opportunities to move into a water operations manager role, with responsibility for managing a range of facilities within the water industry and coordinating and directing all activities relating to water operations.
+There is stiff competition for these posts, particularly among graduates recruited onto graduate training schemes.

-Other management roles include the management and supervision of sampling, treatment and laboratory facilities and staff.
-There are opportunities to manage water quality teams or to move into more generic environmental protection roles or national policy/research work within the Environment Agency, Natural Resources Wales, or the Scottish Environment Protection Agency.
+Other management roles include the management and supervision of sampling, treatment and laboratory facilities, and staff.
+There are opportunities to manage water quality teams or to move into more generic environmental protection roles or national policy and research work within bodies such as the Environment Agency, Natural Resources Wales, or the Scottish Environment Protection Agency.

-If you become an experienced water quality scientist who is recognised as an expert in your field, you may be able to move into consultancy, providing services to water organisations nationally and internationally.
-This is only likely with significant experience of research, publishing and/or management.
+Experienced water quality scientists in a senior role, who are recognised as an expert in their field, may move into consultancy, providing services to water organisations, both nationally and internationally.